- Data flows

 Functional limitations are not enforced for different healthcare professional users within the healthcare organisation, with each subject to professional guidelines regarding professionalism and scope of practice.

-Patients are sent an email and/or SMS message containing an unguessable link which allows them to securely view their consent record, including if appropriate, the ability to give consent remotely.
+Patients are sent an email and/or SMS message which allows them to securely view their consent record, and optionally to give consent remotely.
 This message is shared at the completion of each interaction with a clinician.
 Messages are sent using GDPR compliant external email/SMS services, and contain no special category data.
-Full patient authentication and security details are within the technical description document.

 Concentric Health staff